 APhA Announces Candidates for President-elect, Trustees and Honorary President

-The American Pharmacists Association (APhA) today announced the slate of candidates for its Board of Trustees, President-elect, and Honorary President.
-The elections for these positions will be held March 20–May 11, 2020.
-Association members will have the opportunity to meet the candidates at the APhA Annual Meeting & Exposition in National Harbor, MD on March 20–23, 2020.
+The American Pharmacists Association (APhA) today announced the slate of candidates for its Board of Trustees, President-elect and Honorary President.
+The elections for these positions will be held March 12–May 3, 2021.

-The two candidates for President-elect for 2021–2022 are Theresa Tolle of Sebastian, FL, and Valerie Prince of Springville, AL. The two pairs nominated for election to serve 2021–2024 terms on the APhA Board of Trustees are: Betsy Elswick of Morgantown, WV, vs. Magaly Rodriguez de Bittner of Pasadena, MD; and Andrew Gentles of Washington, DC, vs. Deanna Seiler of Lake Villa, IL.
-Gregory J Higby of Madison, WI, is unopposed as the candidate for Honorary President.
+The two candidates for President-elect for 2022–2023 are Valerie Prince of Odenville, AL, and Wendy Weber of Bellevue, NE.
+The two pairs nominated for election to serve 2022–2025 terms on the APhA Board of Trustees are: Vibhuti Arya of Brooklyn, NY, vs. Sean Jeffery of Branford, CT; and Stephen Carroll of Benton, AR, vs. Scott Tomerlin of Rockledge, FL.
+Mary L. Euler of Union Town, PA, is unopposed as the candidate for Honorary President.

-Ballots for APhA's upcoming Board of Trustees elections will be e-mailed to members on the afternoon of Friday, March 20, 2020, along with ballots for candidates for the executive committee and Special Interest Groups (SIG) of the APhA Academy of Pharmacy Practice & Management (APhA–APPM) and executive committee and sections of the APhA Academy of Pharmaceutical Research & Science (APhA–APRS).
-Further election and candidate information will be available online in early-March.
-Find more information on each candidate at APhA’s Election website.
+Ballots for APhA’s upcoming Board of Trustees elections will be emailed to members on the afternoon of Friday, March 12, 2021, along with ballots for candidates for the executive committees and sections of the APhA Academy of Pharmacy Practice & Management (APhA–APPM) and the APhA Academy of Pharmaceutical Research & Science (APhA–APRS) and for the APhA–APPM Special Interest Groups (SIGs).
+Further election and candidate information will be available online at the APhA Election webpage no later than mid-January.

 Candidates for President-elect